 Start Trauma Therapy in West Palm Beach, FL

 Here at Neuroscience Institute, we are waiting with open arms to help you every step of the way during your recovery process.
 Located in the West Palm Beach area in Florida, we offer inpatient, outpatient, and residential programs.
-They are tailored to your lifestyle and needs.
+To add, we accept UHC insurance for qualifying patients.
+Our services are tailored to your lifestyle and needs.
 Allow our dedicated team of professionals to help you conquer trauma and find your inner peace.
 There has never been a better time to reclaim your freedom and your life.

 Give us a call or visit our admissions page today.